-F-1 Complete the spreadsheet entitled 'Third country sales' within the HRS Exporter Questionnaire - accompanying spreadsheet provided alongside this questionnaire.
+F-1 Complete the spreadsheet entitled 'Third country sales' within the deep drawn stainless steel sinks Exporter Questionnaire - accompanying spreadsheet provided alongside this questionnaire.

-This spreadsheet is to list all export sales of like goods (i.e. transaction by transaction) to countries other than Australia in the investigation period (do not include non-goods items).
+This spreadsheet is to list all export sales of like goods (i.e. transaction by transaction) to countries other than Australia in the importation period (do not include non-goods items).